 There are public toilets available at the start of the walk at Tideswell Dale Car Park but no shops or other facilities.

-Water on your walk – I recommend a filter water bottle for your Peak District walks, it saves you carrying extra weight and you can fill up safely and drink water from the streams on your walk.
+Water on your walk – I recommend a filter water bottle for your Peak District walks, it saves you from carrying extra weight and you can fill up safely and drink water from the streams on your walk.

 Other useful information

-When the water levels are high in the Wye Valley, normally in the winter months a small section of the path at Water-cum-Jolly Dale can become flooded, there is an alternative higher route; however, this results in this part of the path being particularly muddy.
+When the water levels are high in the Wye Valley, normally in the winter months, a small section of the path at Water-cum-Jolly Dale can become flooded.
+There is an alternative higher route; however this results in this part of the path being particularly muddy.

 On the Monsal Trail look for the Common Spotted Orchids, mostly in June and July.